Purchases made through links earn us a small commission, at no extra cost to you.

 - If coming from Zion National Park (Springdale) in Utah, go west on UT- 9 to I-15 S. Go south west on I-15 to exit 93, then follow NV-169 south to Valley of Fire Highway.
 Drive time from Springdale to Valley of Fire Visitor Centre is about 2.5 hours.

-Admission Fees: Entrance to Valley of Fire costs $10 per vehicle.
+Admission Fees: Entrance to Valley of Fire costs $10 per vehicle or $15 if you have an out of state plate.
+Confirm current prices here.

 Park Hours: Valley of Fire is open from sunrise to sunset.